 Listen to their lame excuse empathetically.
 After listening to the customer’s excuse, ask for another meeting as close to today as possible.

 Set the next meeting to your best advantage.
 Try to make the meeting at your office or a neutral site (restaurant is best).

 FREE GitBit… Want to laugh at failure?
 Learn to be more persistent.
-A list of 23.5 ways o be more persistent is yours free.
-Just go to www.gitomer.com click FREE STUFF then click GitBit register and enter the secret word, “PERSISTENCE”.
+A list of 23.5 ways to be more persistent is yours free.
+Just go to www.gitomer.com, click Access GitBit at the top, register and enter the word PERSISTENCE.